muddest/muddest.github.io/_events/2016-10-30-natural-fitness-company-halloween-mud-kids.md

 Challenge:
 ---

-Welcome to Natural Fitness Company’s event focused on kids obstacle course fun this Halloween.
-It’s designed for all your active little ones to enjoy Halloween with a muddy, ghoulish run – and in costume if they’d like!
+Welcome to Natural Fitness Companyâ€™s event focused on kids obstacle course fun this Halloween.
+Itâ€™s designed for all your active little ones to enjoy Halloween with a muddy, ghoulish run â€“ and in costume if theyâ€™d like!

-Set among 300 acres of beautiful Surrey Hills landscape, our course will give your kids a 2.5km trail of mud and some fantastic new obstacles to overcome, which they can tackle as many times as they’d like.
-Not only will they burn off some energy, they’ll have a great time in the process and leave with a shiny new medal.
+Set among 300 acres of beautiful Surrey Hills landscape, our course will give your kids a 2.5km trail of mud and some fantastic new obstacles to overcome, which they can tackle as many times as theyâ€™d like.
+Not only will they burn off some energy, theyâ€™ll have a great time in the process and leave with a shiny new medal.

 Many of our participants make it a thoroughly memorable experience by taking part as a family.
-There’s nothing like jumping walls, wading through water, climbing ropes and getting covered in mud this Halloween for bonding!
+Thereâ€™s nothing like jumping walls, wading through water, climbing ropes and getting covered in mud this Halloween for bonding!